said-rasidin/ML_Project/README.md

 # ML_Project
-Application from ML for daily basis data or Geophysics
+ML Application for daily basis data or Geophysics